 I’m really excited to finally show the world this project!
 It has been several months of trial and error, but this DIY paludarium is finally complete and currently housing over 14 unique species of animals.
 I would like to present to you.. **drum roll** Edens.Bow!!

 The DIY Paludarium

-In no way, do I consider myself an expert to any of this.
+In no way, do I consider myself an expert on any of this.
 I’m just a herp/fish enthusiast that takes pride in the things I design for my animals.
 I welcome any and all feedback on this project.
 I hope to use this blog as a tool to inspire those thinking about starting a project like this… Possibly even grow a community full of like-minded individuals we can bounce ideas off and improve on these bantam-ecosystems!

 What Is A Paludarium

 Ok, so before I break down what I built… Let’s start with what is exactly.
 A paludarium is a type of vivarium that consists of both water and land.
 It’s basically is like having an aquarium and a terrarium on top of one another.
 I don’t think there is a set law as to how much of it needs to be either in order to qualify as a paludarium.
 I just know it needs to consist of both aquatic and terrestrial features.

 I go more into detail about paludaria here for those interested… If you find that this build is a bit too complicated but you’d still like to build a more simplified type of paludarium, I have some really great insight there for you!!